21 September 2022

 The survey looked at the requirements and barriers for offering health and wellbeing support to employees.
 Employers identified cost as being the biggest barrier.

-Debra Clark, Head of Specialist Consulting at Towergate Health & Protection, says: “Employers perhaps need to look at value for money more than direct costs alone when it comes to health and wellbeing support.
+Debra Clark, Head of Specialist Consulting at Towergate Employee Benefits, says: “Employers perhaps need to look at value for money more than direct costs alone when it comes to health and wellbeing support.
 It’s also important to consider ‘perceived’ costs – not all support is expensive.
 Cost can of course present a barrier, but in practice what employers are often really looking for is return on investment.
 If employees are more engaged and more productive as a result of health and wellbeing support, then employers can see the value of their investment.”

 The greatest barriers to employers offering better health and wellbeing support to employees are: